CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 P50 extinguishers are available in a range of media including water mist and eco-foam.
 They have a 10-year warranty and excellent fire-fighting capability.
 Find out more about this type of extinguisher on our P50 information guides

-Still not sure which type you need?
+Still not sure which type of fire extinguisher you need?

 Read our extinguishers by location and extinguishers for vehicles guides for help choosing the correct extinguishers for your requirements.